mbroend/predicting-home-prices/README.md

 I'm myself in a position where possibility of being a home owner is moving ever closer.
 But as a data guy I couldn't possibly conform to the norm and not base such a decision of the data.

 The main questions I want to answer are:
+* How much does location matter?
 * Is it possible to predict listing prices based on characteristics of the home?
 * If so, what features are most important?
-* Which ones doesn't matter at all?

 This repo provides the code for:
 * Gathering data by web-scraping a large Danish real estate site